Why does Singapore’s carrot cake have no carrots and no cake?

 It’s in fact, one of Singapore’s most beloved hawker dishes and it’s the kind of food that makes no sense until you eat it.
-Singapore carrot cake has no carrots and it’s not a cake but once you taste it, you won’t care about either of those things.
+But once you taste it, you won’t care about either of those things.

 Here’s everything you need to know before you order it.